ARTISTS

 Her heartfelt passion for performances has led to regular concert appearances in opera, oratorio and Lied across the UK and Germany.
 Luise has sung in master classes with, amongst others, Rosalinde Plowright, Barbara Bonney, Sir Jonathan Miller, Diana Montague, David Rendall, Jeanne-Michele Charbonnet, Anne-Marie Owens, Rosa Mannion, Gerd Uecker, John Streets, Ian Partridge, Linda Esther Gray.
 She has a bachelor degree in Music (voice performance) and Modern Languages from Cardiff University, Wales.

-A qualified massage therapies, hypnosis coach, she created and established the VoiceRelease Massage and Hypno Massage and regularly works with some of the world’s leading opera singers.
+A qualified massage therapies, hypnosis coach and body voice coach, she created and established the VoiceRelease Massage and Hypno Massage as well as body voice coaching and regularly works with some of the world’s leading opera singers.

 www.voicereleasemassage.com